Ciao and welcome to my post on spending 3 days in Venice.

 This art gallery is a real institution in the world for European and American art of the the 20th century.
 It’s located in Peggy Guggenheim’s former house called Palazzo Venier dei Leoni, facing the Grand Canal.

-The 21st of November is celebarated the ‘Festa della Salute‘, a city pilgrimage to the church, to thank the Virgin Mary for protecting the city of Venice from the terrible plague of the seventeenth century.
+The 21st of November the ‘Festa della Salute‘ is celebarated, a city pilgrimage to the church, to thank the Virgin Mary for protecting the city of Venice from the terrible plague of the seventeenth century.

 Day 3 in Venice